How many buyers who bought from your website at least five times in the past 90 days are from New Jersey? Or Texas?

 NetSuite's CRM platform includes capabilities that enable sales, marketing, and service professionals to access marketing and sales reports, which offer information on sales quotas, sales forecasts, the sales pipeline, and more.

-In addition, marketing teams can gain insights about unique website visitors, lead generation trends, customer acquisition costs, and more.
+In addition, marketing teams can gain insights about unique website visitors, lead generation trends, and customer acquisition costs, among others.

 TeamSupport is a cloud-based B2B customer service and help desk tool that comes with built-in analytics dashboards.
-Its reporting functionalities enable users to view organizational data (e.g., financial and sales data) in multiple formats such as summary, tabular, chart, or graph.
+Its reporting functionalities enable users to view organizational data (e.g., financial and sales data) in multiple formats, such as summary, tabular, chart, and graph.